serenashah/coe379l-proj4/README.md

 # coe379l-proj4
 ## Using the container
-__To run the inference server, pull and run the Docker image with the Alt Lenet model:__
+__To run the inference server, pull and run the Docker image with the classification models:__
 ```
 docker pull serenashah/proj04-api
 docker run -it --rm -p 5000:5000 serenashah/proj04-api